amruta-mahakalkar/DLNM_2_stage_lomb/README.md

 2. Graphs and maps : outputs as district-wise relative risk maps, regional exposure-response curves and regional lag-response graphs
 3. Results: excel consisting relative risk (ci:95%) (for entire region) for overall model, stratified by urban-rural, modified by age and sex and bi-pollutant.
 4. Parametres_selection.Rmd : Selections of model parameters such as degrees of freedom, lag and spline function of temperature, relative humidity and pollutants.
-5. Model: contains R codes for
+5. Models and other: contains R codes for
    * Main model
    * Model modification by age-sex
    * Model stratification by urban-rural
    * Bi-pollutant model
+   * Codes for plotting